Listen to the Call:

 CALLER: Oh, okay.

-CALLER: Oh.
-Well, if I wasn’t pregnant do you guys do birth control there?
+CALLER: Well, if it ended up that I wasn’t pregnant, do you guys have birth control there too?